 During the 90 days, Careem shareholders can convert the note to Uber’s common stock at $55/share.

 If they opt not to convert, Uber will pay cash.

 “We will acquire substantially all of the assets and assume substantially all of the liabilities of Careem, including liabilities associated with any data security breaches it has experienced in the past.
 Our acquisition of Careem is subject to a number of risks and uncertainties, including, in particular, that we must obtain the approval of competition authorities in certain markets in which Careem operates, and we cannot guarantee that we will be able to obtain approval in any or all of these markets.
 The acquisition could be blocked, delayed, or subject to significant limitations or restrictions on our ability to operate in one or more markets, and we could be required to divest our or Careem’s business in one or more markets.”— 10-Q

 In April 2018, Careem disclosed a data breach that happened in January 2018.
 Careem users who had signed up before January 14, 2018, had their names, email addresses, phone numbers, and trip data hacked.

-Passwords and credit card information wasn’t breached during this hack.
+Passwords and credit card information weren’t breached during this hack.